 God loves families.
 Jesus Christ gravitated toward families and shared in the family love of Martha, today’s saint, and her sister Mary and brother Lazarus.
 Curiously, neither Lazarus nor Mary of Bethany are venerated as saints, while their sister Martha is.
-For many centuries, the Church’s liturgy taught that the “Mary” of Bethany and the “Mary” of Magdala were one and the same person, with the “composite Mary” feast day on July 22.
+For many centuries, the Church’s liturgy taught that the “Mary” of Bethany and the “Mary” of Magdala were one and the same, with the “composite Mary” feast day on July 22.
 The liturgical reforms after the Second Vatican Council identified the memorial of July 22 as that of Mary Magdalene, leaving unresolved whether or not she is the same person as Mary of Bethany.
-Today’s memorial is celebrated on the octave of the memorial of Mary Magdalene, a vestige of the Church’s prior, unofficial, thinking that Mary Magdalene was the sister of Martha.
+Interestingly, today’s memorial is celebrated on the octave of the memorial of Mary Magdalene, a vestige of the Church’s prior, unofficial, thinking that Mary Magdalene was the sister of Martha.

 And so Jesus shows up at the family home in Bethany.
 Mary is attentive.
 She knows one man very well, her brother Lazarus.
 Yet Jesus is not like her brother.
 Not at all.
-There is something mysterious about him, something people talk about but which no one can explain.
-Mary is so honored that he is there, she just sits on the floor nearby and listens intently.
+There is something mysterious about him, something people whisper about but which no one can explain.
+Mary is so very honored that He is there, she just sits on the floor nearby and listens intently.
 Martha is honored as well, and perhaps embarrassed at the state of the house.
 She is distracted and worried, in the ageless tradition of women who see their homes as extensions of themselves.
-So she doesn’t stop cleaning and fussing, even after her guest arrives.
+So Martha doesn’t stop cleaning and fussing, even after her guest arrives.
 She complains, perhaps lightheartedly, perhaps seriously: “Lord, do you not care that my sister has left me to do all the work by myself?
 Tell her then to help me.”
 The Lord answers “Martha, Martha, you are worried and distracted by many things; there is need of only one thing.
 Mary has chosen the better part, which will not be taken away from her.”
 It is part of a woman’s duty to worry.
 It’s a way of expressing concern and empathy.
-She worries about the kids, the house, the food, the family schedule, etc… because if she doesn’t worry about these things no one else will.
+She worries about the kids, the house, the food, the family schedule, etc., because if she doesn’t worry about these things, no one else will.
 Jesus reminds Martha, though, that worrying and distraction have limits.

 On another occasion, something far more serious than an untidy home compelled Martha to speak.
 Lazarus has died.
 Jesus is moved at the news and comes from afar to console the family.
 Martha goes out to meet him: “Lord, if you had been here, my brother would not have died.”
 The ensuing conversation is compact, powerful, and saturated with faith.
 “Yes, Lord,” Martha says, foreshadowing the promises at Baptism, “I believe that you are the Christ, the Son of God, who was to come into the world.”

-Saint Martha, your profession of faith in the Son of God, and to the Son of God, is an inspiration to all believers.
-You expressed in few words the fundamentals of our faith and combined this belief with generous service to Christ’s practical needs.
+Saint Martha, your profession of faith in the Son of God, to the Son of God, is an inspiration to all believers.
+You expressed in a few words the fundamentals of our faith and combined this belief with generous service to Christ’s practical needs.
 May we do the same.